 Colorado accredited workers compensation laws are designed to protect an injured employee in the event of a work-related injury.
 The laws were established to provide medical treatment and compensation to an employee for lost wages and disability resulting from an occupational injury.

 An impairment rating is necessary once it has been determined that an injured worker is at Maximum Medical Improvement (MMI).
 Only Level II Accredited physicians can perform impairment ratings.
 MMI occurs when a condition has stabilized and further functional improvement is unlikely, despite continued medical treatment or physical rehabilitation.
 When a worker who is receiving workers’ compensation benefits reaches maximum medical improvement, his or her condition is assessed and a degree of permanent or partial impairment is determined.
-This degree will impact the amount of benefits the worker is able to receive.

 An injured worker’s authorized treating physician (ATP) makes the determination when MMI has been reached.
 Once MMI determination has been made, Dr. Tracy can then conclude if the worker has sustained permanent impairment, and, if so, how much.
-This is expressed in terms of a percentage rating, using the AMA Guides to the Evaluation of Permanent Impairment (Third Edition-Revised) which is required when rating Colorado injured workers.
+This is expressed in terms of a percentage rating, using the AMA Guides to the Evaluation of Permanent Impairment (Third Edition-Revised), which is required when rating Colorado injured workers.

 Independent Medical Examinations (IMEs)